databrix-org/demo-databrix.org-yuqiang/README.md

 2. Open the directory of Repo in the Terminal.
 Normally you are already in this directory after cloning.

-3. create new virtual environment and download packages using pipenv.
+3. Install pipenv.
 Run code `pip install pipenv`

+4. Create new virtual environment and specify python version.
+Run code `python -m pipenv --python 3.12.1`

-4. Install pipenv in virtual environment and install required packages.
-Run code `pip install pipenv` and `pipenv install`
+5. Activate this virtual environment and install pipenv in this environment.
+Run code `python -m pipenv shell` and `pip install pipenv`

+6. Install all packages needed.
+Run code `pipenv install`

 ## Step 3: Run the frontend and backend Server